-Although several authors before him worked on the impossibility of economic calculation under socialism, their work remained largely without influence on theory and politics.
-Thus, we owe the clear proof of the necessary failure of every socialist system essentially to Ludwig v.
+Although several authors before him worked on the impossibility of economic calculation under socialism, their work remained largely without influence in theory and politics.
+Thus, we owe the clear proof of the necessary and total failure of every socialist system essentially to Ludwig v.
 Mises.
-His book Socialism: An Economic and Sociological Analysis (1922) contains perhaps the most complete arsenal of arguments ever advanced against socialism and sparked the heated international “Socialism Debate” of the 1930s.
+His book Socialism: An Economic and Sociological Analysis (1922) probably contains the most complete arsenal of arguments ever advanced against socialism and sparked the heated international ‘Socialism Debate’ of the 1930s.
 However, it was not the leading socialist theorists such as O. Lange, F.M.
 Taylor or H.D.
 Dickinson who proved superior in these major long lasting discussions.
 It was Ludwig von Mises and his ‘pupil’ Friedrich A. von Hayek who thoroughly shattered the theoretical basis of all forms or shapes of socialism.
-Although the collapse of the Soviet Union signaled the tragic end of this ideology, the movements of ‘Woke’ or ‘Cancel Culture’ in some western countries promote socialism again as trendy fads in new masquerades.
+Although the collapse of the Soviet Union signaled the appalling end of this ideology, several trendy movements such as ‘Woke’ or ‘Cancel Culture’ in most western countries now actively but obliviously promote socialism again in new masquerades.

 Ludwig von Mises was born on September 29, 1881 in Lemberg (Lviv, Ukraine) in one of the most eastern corners of the Habsburg monarchy.
 His family moved to Vienna and in accordance with his social class, he attended the Academic Gymnasium in Vienna and completed his law studies at the University of Vienna in 1906.
 Under the influence of Carl Menger (the founder of the Austrian School of Economics), Friedrich von Wieser and especially Eugen von Böhm-Bawerk, Mises soon became the leading figure of the 3rd generation of the Austrian School.

-Because he already suspected the hopelessness of ever obtaining a regular professorship in one of the universities within the KuK monarchy Mises decided to join the Vienna Chamber of Commerce in 1909.
+Because he already suspected the hopelessness of ever being able to obtain a regular professorship in one of the universities within the KuK monarchy, Mises decided to join the Vienna Chamber of Commerce as an economist in 1909.
 His extensive expertise allowed him to rapidly rise in the ranks there and thus was primarily entrusted with the difficult financial and currency policy problems of the pre-, post- and interwar periods.
 As a leading expert, Mises also took part in the grueling peace negotiations in Saint Germain.

-Mises’ clear manner, which sometimes bordered on harshness, and his sharp formulations did not always make it easy for his colleagues, friends and readers to follow him.
-His sometimes polemical style is perhaps best understood from the bitterness accumulated during his unusual long academic career.
-His great work arose from the synopsis of interdependent disciplines and therefore occupies a leading place in the humanities as a whole.
+Mises’ clear-cut manner, which sometimes bordered on harshness, and his pointed formulations did not always make it easy for his colleagues, students, friends and readers to follow him.
+His bold and at time even sarcastic style could perhaps be best grasped by considering his humiliations and bitter disenchantments he had to bear during his unusual long academic career.
+His enormous work arose from the synopsis of interdependent disciplines and therefore occupies a leading place in the humanities as a whole.
 He died in New York on October 10, 1973.
-Only 29 people have turned up for the funeral of one of the greatest thinkers of the 20th Century.
+Only 29 people have turned up for the funeral of one of the greatest thinkers of the 20 th Century.